 We consider our trademarks to be valuable assets to our business.
 Although we cannot assure you that our trademark applications, even for major trademarks, will register, we endeavor to register our major trademarks in every country where we believe the protection of these trademarks is important for our business.
 Our major trademarks include 300 Entertainment, ADA, Asylum, Atlantic, East West, Elektra, EMP, Erato, Nonesuch, Parlophone, Reprise, Rhino, Roadrunner, Sire, Songkick, SPINNIN' RECORDS and Warner Chappell, and their respective logos.
 We also use certain trademarks pursuant to a royalty-free license agreement.
 The duration of the license relating to the WARNER, WARNER MUSIC and WARNER RECORDS word marks and "W" logo is perpetual, but may be terminated under certain limited circumstances, including our material breach of the license agreement and certain events of insolvency.
-We actively monitor and protect against activities that might infringe, dilute or otherwise harm our trademarks, and the laws of foreign countries may not protect our trademark rights to the same extent as do the laws of the United States.
+We actively monitor and protect against activities that might infringe, dilute or otherwise harm our trademarks.
+However, the actions we take to protect our trademarks may not be adequate to prevent third parties from infringing, diluting, or otherwise harming our trademarks, and the laws of foreign countries may not protect our trademark rights to the same extent as do the laws of the United States.